chef/chef-web-docs/content/data_bags.md

 - `data_bag(bag)`, where `bag` is the name of the data bag.
 - `data_bag_item('bag_name', 'item', 'secret')`, where `bag` is the name of the data bag and `item` is the name of the data bag item.
-If `'secret'` is not specified, Chef Infra Client will look for a secret at the path specified by the `encrypted_data_bag_secret` setting in the client.rb file.
+If `'secret'` isn't specified, Chef Infra Client will look for a secret at the path specified by the `encrypted_data_bag_secret` setting in the client.rb file.